 - Do not wear gloves when operating a grinder.

-- Do not wear loose-fitting clothes or jewelry that can get caught in moving parts.
+- Don not wear jewelry that can get caught in moving parts.

 - Do not wear flammable clothes.